 Annual Resale Certificate for Sales Tax

-Businesses that register with the Department of Revenue to collect sales and use tax are issued an Annual Resale Certificate.
-The certificate allows business owners or their representatives to buy or rent property or services tax-free (when purchases or rentals will be resold or re-rented).
+Businesses that register with the Department of Revenue to collect sales tax are issued a Florida Annual Resale Certificate for Sales Tax (Annual Resale Certificate).
+The certificate allows business owners or their representatives to buy or rent property or services tax-free (when purchases or rentals will be resold or rented).

 Examples of purchases or rentals that you may make without paying sales and use tax include: